tigerfarm/arduino/Altair101/README.md

 This will give the computer an Altair 8800 look and feel.
 A major milestone will be when I can enter and run the classic, Kill the Bit program, on my Altair 101.

-I will use an Arduino Nano microprocessor, and supporting chips, to control the I/O and run the computer's processes.
+I will use an Arduino Nano microprocessor and supporting chips to control the I/O and run the computer's processes.

 I will use the [Altair 8800 online simulator](https://s2js.com/altair/sim.html) ([homepage](https://s2js.com/altair/))
 to compare my Altair clone with the original functionality.